V.A. BSC Habitability Code

 2. Each unit who has shown improvement and whose receiving a habitability award overall average grade is a B or higher shall receive the monetary equivalent of one workshift hour, per member, deposited transferred from their habitability account (pending availability) into their House Account, to use at the discretion of house council.

-3. On an on-going basis the Operations Assistant shall also recognize units for their intentional, sustained work toward improving and maintaining the habitability of their unit.
+3. On an on-going basis the Operations Supervisor shall also recognize units for their intentional, sustained work toward improving and maintaining the habitability of their unit.
 Habitability inspection report grades/results, and house specific habitability goals will be used to determine rewards.

 6. Rochdale & Fenwick are not eligible to receive awards through the habitability incentive program.

 V.A.VII.
 HABITABILITY AND UNIT IMPROVEMENT PROJECTS AND CORRECTIONS

 1. The BSC shall perform habitability-related and unit improvement projects and corrections on a regular basis in order to ensure that each unit maintains a baseline level of habitability and to prevent the gradual degradation of the units.

 2. Based on the conditions observed during habitability inspections, the Operations Supervisor shall develop recommendations for habitability-related and unit improvement projects.
 Examples of such projects include, but shall not be limited to deep cleanings, capital improvement projects, landscaping projects, etc. that are not feasible or practical for units to complete themselves.

 3. Unit-level managers, in conjunction with their unit councils, may also submit recommendations for projects to the Operations Team on a regular basis.